 The Club Permit Scheme, or colloquially known as "Red plates" is a form of permit relatively new to Victoria.
-To the critics of the Red Plate Club, the colour of the number plates is more a burnt Sienna.
-We could have named it the Burnt Sienna Plate Club but Red was easier.
-VicRoads does not consider this to be full registration but a "Registration Permit" of an unregistered vehicle recognised by VicRoads to make limited use of historic vehicles older than 25 years on the road network.
+To the critics of the Red Plate Club, the colour of the number plates is more a "Merlot."
+We could have named it the Merlot Plate Club but Red was easier, not as confusing.
+VicRoads does not consider this to be full registration but a "Registration Permit" of an unregistered vehicle recognised by VicRoads to make limited use of historic motor vehicles older than 25 years on the road network.
+The entry for that day is valid until midnight that date.
+It is not for 24 hours from when the book is signed.
+It is not for a journey that may take months.
+The signature is valid for that single callendar day.
+If the motor vehicle is driven the next day the log book must be completed on the next line and it is valid for that callendar day.

 The advantages are;

 Each state in Australia has its own system and they are all different.
-Western Australia is the only state that does not recognise the Victorian Club Permit Scheme at this time.
-They seem to think they are a separate country.
 Tasmania has a system with historic vehicles where a "Club" membership is not required.
 Their historic registration fees are about half full registration.
 Across Australia the CPS systems appear adhoc.
 There are advantages and disadvantages to each state but what we have in Victoria is broadly considered the benchmark on how it should be done.
 No doubt at some stage the politicians will change it again.

 The fallacy